 Corporate Finance & Securities:

-Goodmans’ corporate finance and securities group handles initial/secondary public offerings, cross-border offerings, private placements, rights offerings, derivative and structured financings, spin-offs, asset securitisations, takeovers and mutual fund and other investment offerings.
+Goodmans corporate finance & securities group handles initial/secondary public offerings, cross-border offerings, private placements, rights offerings, derivative and structured financings, spin-offs, asset securitisations, takeovers and mutual funds and other investment offerings.
 The team acts for issuers, investment dealers, merchant banks, investors and regulators.

 REITs & Income Securities:

-Goodmans’ REITs and income securities group has played a leading role in the establishment and development of Canada’s REIT and income securities sector including the creation of the first operating REIT structure, the first REIT merger; the first cross-border REIT, the first ‘pure play’ real estate REIT in the seniors housing sector, the first IPO in the world of a qualifying US REIT by a non-US entity; and the first multiple acquisition SPAC in the world.
+Goodmans REITs & Income Securities group has played a leading role in the establishment and development of Canada’s REIT and income securities sector, including the creation of the first operating REIT structure, the first REIT merger, the first cross-border REIT, the first “pure play” real estate REIT in the seniors housing sector, the first IPO of a qualifying US REIT by a non-US entity in the world and the first multiple acquisition SPAC in the world.

-For the 17th year in a row, Goodmans’ corporate restructuring group has been ranked by Chambers Global as the sole Canadian law firm in Band 1 with the #1 restructuring practice in Canada.
-The Goodmans restructuring team has achieved the guide’s highest ranking every year since 2001, with Chambers noting Goodmans’ impressive bench strength and consistent involvement in Canada’s most complex insolvencies.
-The group plays a lead role in most major insolvency/restructuring matters in Canada, acting for private and public corporations, Canadian and US financial institutions, and international and national corporations.
+For the 17th year in a row, Goodmans corporate restructuring group has been ranked Band 1 by Chambers Global.
+The Goodmans restructuring team has achieved the guide’s highest ranking every year since 2001, with Chambers noting Goodmans impressive bench strength and consistent involvement in Canada’s most complex insolvencies.
+The group plays a lead role in most major restructuring/ insolvency matters in Canada, acting for private and public corporations, Canadian and US financial institutions, and international and national corporations.

 Banking & Finance:

-Goodmans’ banking and finance group handles all types of domestic, cross-border and international financings for both lenders and borrowers.
+Goodmans banking & finance group handles all types of domestic, cross-border and international financings for both lenders and borrowers.
 The firm’s expertise includes asset-based lending, project financings, securitisations, subordinated and mezzanine financings, debt restructurings and derivatives.
 The group advises banks and other financial institutions, regulators, borrowers, asset-based lenders, mezzanine funds and subordinated lenders, development banks and project finance participants.

-Goodmans’ tax group is transaction-driven and focused on providing clients with strategic and practical tax advice.
-The group assists its clients successfully structure domestic and international acquisitions, cross-border transactions and corporate reorganisations, debt/equity financings; private equity transactions; structured financial products; real estate transactions and financings; commodity tax; tax compliance and litigation matters.
+Goodmans tax group is transaction-driven and focused on providing clients with strategic and practical tax advice.
+The group assists clients with successful domestic and international acquisition structures, cross-border transactions and corporate reorganisations, debt/equity financings, private equity transactions, structured financial products, real estate transactions and financings, commodity tax, tax compliance and litigation matters.